 The Amazon ECS will automatically recover unhealthy containers to ensure that you have the desired number of containers supporting your application.

 Amazon ECS includes multiple scheduling strategies that place containers across your clusters based on your resource needs (for example, CPU or RAM) and availability requirements.
 Using the available scheduling strategies, you can schedule batch jobs, long-running applications and services, and daemon processes.

-Amazon ECS allows you to customize how tasks are placed onto a cluster of EC2 instances based on built-in attributes such as instance type, Availability Zone, or custom attributes that you define.
-You can use attributes such as environment = production to label resources, use the list API actions to find those resources, and use the RunTask and CreateService API actions to schedule tasks on those resources.
+Amazon ECS allows users to customize how tasks are placed onto a cluster of Amazon EC2 instances based on built-in attributes such as instance type, Availability Zone, or user-defined custom attributes.
+Use attributes such as environment = production to label resources, list API actions to find those resources, and the RunTask and CreateService API actions to schedule tasks on those resources.